mds5793/xPort/README.md

 #### If no output or target directory is specified, then xPort assumes the working directory.

-##### Note: xPort will not compile your code, you must do that yourself with the appropriate compiler.

 Example Command:
 ```xport -g -sys=win -lang=c|qpp -gfx=dx|v -phys=opx|npx ../[curr_dir] ../bin/```